baohuy2209/inventoryoptimization/README.md

 ## Technical Overview

-The Medical Inventory Optimization Project is a comprehensive initiative that harnesses data analytics and forecasting techniques.
+The Store Inventory Demand Analysis & Optimization Project is a comprehensive initiative that harnesses data analytics and forecasting techniques.
 It consists of the following components:

 ### 1. Data Collection and Analysis